iotaledger/integration-services/api/usage-ssi-bridge.md

 `PUT /identity`

-Update user data of an existing user.
+Update data of a registered identity.

 _Body:_